Proliferation Monitoring by Flow Cytometry

 This is the second of four modules of Lesson 2 of the Proliferation course.
 Module 2B provides an in depth discussion of DNA cell cycle data analysis strategies.
 The underlying concepts behind the characteristic cell cycle distribution are described followed by a description with examples of simple and complex approaches to modeling normal and abnormal DNA fluorescence data.

 The course concludes with a discussion of controls to include in proper experimental design and explains how to analyzed synchronized cell populations as seen when cell cultures are drug treated.
+Anyone with a basic understanding of flow cytometry who is unfamiliar with (or wishes to review) how DNA flow cytometric data is analyzed is encouraged to attend.

 Lesson 1: Basics of the Cell Cycle is currently available here.